-Big career changes such as retirement can be unsettling for even the most accomplished professionals.
-But if you’re like many people who still feel like they have great work to do, you can use your transition to retirement as an opportunity to launch a profitable and fulfilling career as an independent consultant, joining a 41 million-strong workforce of talented professionals.
+Even the most accomplished professionals can feel unsettled by big career changes such as retirement.
+But if you’re like many people who still feel like they have great work to do, you can use your transition to retirement as an opportunity to launch a profitable and fulfilling career as an independent professional, joining a 41 million-strong workforce of talented workers.

-The Baby Boomer age cohort continues to be a dominant presence among this group of workers, comprising 35% of full-time independents.
+The Baby Boomer age cohort is a big presence among this group of workers, comprising 33% of full-time independents.
 As an independent professional, you can work when you want, where you want, and on the projects you want.
-If you’re considering or are ready to start your encore career as an independent professional, keep these five ideas in mind.
+If you’re considering or are ready to start your encore career as an independent professional, keep these four ideas in mind.

 One advantage many Baby Boomers have in going independent is that by this point in their careers, they developed an extensive professional network of colleagues, clients, and contacts.

 When starting your encore career, the first step you should take is to reach out to your network.

 Tell people that you are going solo as a freelancer or consultant, explain the value that you can offer, and then ask for referrals or ideas.
 Most of the people in your network will likely know someone who is in need of the services you are offering.
 Start by talking to your inner circle of people you know well and who love your work, and then ask them to help spread the word.